TaitoUnited/wordpress-template/README.md

 * staging: Merge changes from dev branch to staging branch using fast-forward.
 * prod: Merge changes from staging branch to master branch using fast-forward.
 Version number and release notes are generated automatically by the CI/CD tool.

-> NOTE: You can use taito-cli to [manage environment branches](#version-control).
+> You can use taito-cli to [manage environment branches](#version-control).

-> TODO: Automation for data/db migrations.
+TODO: Automation for data/db migrations.
-> TODO: Command for copying data from production to staging.
+TODO: Command for copying data from production to staging.

 ## Version control